Skip to content

 You need to add an action from the second state to the ending point of the workflow.

-The next step is to assign appropriate names to the states and actions so that each of these elements has its own name.
+The next step is to assign appropriate names to the states and actions so that each of these elements has its own unique name.
 Thanks do this, the user will be able to see at what point the workflow is.
 To change state name you need to open state menu.
 It may be done by double-click on the state you want to edit or by clicking edit icon (pen icon) on menu that shows up, when you hover mouse on state.

 Also the end action should have a unique name.
 It has been named done.